Big Well (Kansas)

 The Big Well is a large historic water well in Greensburg, Kansas, United States.
-Visitors entered the well for a small fee, descending an illuminated stairway to the bottom of the well.
+Visitors enter the well for a fee, descending an illuminated stairway to the bottom of the well.

 History

 It began construction in 1887 at a cost of $45,000 to provide water for the Santa Fe and Rock Island railroads and finished construction in 1888.
 It served as the municipal water supply until 1932.
 It was designated a National Museum in 1972; in 1973 it was awarded an American Water Landmark by the American Water Works Association.
-Under the name of "Greensburg Well," it has been listed on the National Register of Historic Places (NRHP) since 1972.
+Under the name of "Greensburg Well", it has been listed on the National Register of Historic Places (NRHP) since 1972.
 In 2008, the well was named one of the 8 Wonders of Kansas.